Kovack Advisors Inc. Decreases Stake in Photronics, Inc. (NASDAQ:PLAB)

 Photronics stock opened at $16.40 on Wednesday.
 The stock has a market cap of $1.01 billion, a P/E ratio of 8.28 and a beta of 1.20.
 The company has a current ratio of 3.33, a quick ratio of 3.06 and a debt-to-equity ratio of 0.03.
 The stock has a 50 day moving average of $17.79 and a 200-day moving average of $17.81.
 Photronics, Inc. has a 52 week low of $13.87 and a 52 week high of $25.81.

-Separately, StockNews.com cut Photronics from a “strong-buy” rating to a “buy” rating in a research note on Tuesday, January 31st.
+Separately, StockNews.com cut Photronics from a “strong-buy” rating to a “buy” rating in a report on Tuesday, January 31st.

 Insider Activity at Photronics